angelleye/paypal-wp-button-manager/README.txt

 = Usage =

 1. Hover the PayPal Buttons tab in your WordPress admin panel.
-2. Click the PayPal Companies.
+2. Click the PayPal Accounts.
-3. Click the Add Company.
+3. Click the Add Account.
 4. Fill up the details and click save.
 5. Click Begin Now.
 6. Login and proceed with PayPal steps.